FaithKinya/FaithKinya/README.md

 # What I’m Interested In:
 - Machine Learning models and how they solve real-world problems.
-- Data visualization and storytelling using libraries like Matplotlib and Seaborn.
+- Data visualization using libraries like Matplotlib and Seaborn.
 - Understanding the broader scope of Artificial Intelligence.

 # What I’ve Learned So Far: